Michele Chiavarini – Le Visiteur Featured Artist & Mixtape 102

 Your most recent release was with your Jazzcodes project on your new label Spry.
 What can you tell us about the Jazzcodes and how does it differ musically from your own Michele Chiavarini releases?

 The Jazzcodes is a musical vehicle to try to fuse house with some jazz elements.
 It also has more of a band feel, featuring some of the best musicians/friends I have met throughout my career.
 I normally play most instruments in my productions, but here, I love to add other ingredients to produce a different sound.

 Please can you describe your own personal production set up for us and what is the one piece of equipment or plugin that you couldn’t live without?
-(Ps if you would like to include a studio photo, I can include it here).

 I am currently in Italy, so I am using a stripped down version of my studio in the UK.

 Logic X and Avid Pro Tools 9 HD

 Mixing Desk Mackie DB8 mostly used to sub mix synths and synth modules